VHDL/PoC/src/misc/gearbox/README.md

  1. A SATA 3,0 Gbps controller uses an embedded multi-gigabit transceiver (MGT) in an FPGA to transmit and receive 300 MBps.
 The MGT interface is configured as a byte interface at 300 MHz.
 The link layer protocol works on 32 bit words.
-A gearbox_up_dc is used to pack 4 bytes into one 32 bit SATA word at a frequency of 75 MHz.
+A gearbox_Up_dc is used to pack 4 bytes into one 32 bit SATA word at a frequency of 75 MHz.

 **FIFO use case:**